ducirilo/uva-programming-challenges/README.md

 This repository's content were organized into two subdirectories:

-+ **problems**: stores the statements of the programming problems we solved.
++ **problems**: contains the statements of the programming problems we solved.
 Each problem statement is in a PDF file whose name is the problem ID in the book *"Programming Challenges: The Programming Contest Training Manual"*.

-+ **solutions**: stores de C/C++ source files containing the solutions for the problems we managed to solve.
-As in the case of statement files, each source code file
-is also named with the problem ID to which it refers.
++ **solutions**: contains de C/C++ source files containing the solutions for the problems we managed to solve.
+As in the case of statement files, each source code file is also named with the problem ID to which it refers.

 ## Contribute :-)